We are currently preparing our new Municipal Planning Strategy (MPS)

 Phase 2 – MPS themes community engagement involving a review of the existing MPS and planning themes that influence the MPS.
 It included a six-week survey, four virtual community workshops, extensive internal department workshops and associated communications (August to October 2021) (completed).

 Phase 3 – Draft MPS community engagement involving a review of the new draft MPS including specific clause ordinances and maps.
 Feedback from the Phase 2 has been used to draft a new MPS.
 The draft MPS has been brought to Council on the 24 May 2022 for its consideration and has been endorsed to be exhibited for community input and feedback.
 Consultation will involve an online survey or the ability to provide a written submission on the four sections of the MPS and Clause 74.02 as well as correspondences to internal Council departments.
-Feedback received from this engagement would be incorporated into the final draft of the MPS and brought to Council again for adoption (current).
+Feedback received from this engagement would be incorporated into the final draft of the MPS and brought to Council again for adoption (completed).

 Phase 4 - Subject to Council’s adoption of a final draft of the MPS, officers will also seek Council’s approval to seek authorisation from the Minister for Planning to prepare and exhibit a planning scheme amendment to the Nillumbik Planning Scheme to insert the updated MPS.
 It should be noted that as part of the amendment process, the proposed MPS would be exhibited to the community with submissions called as part of the formal notification period pursuant to the Planning & Environment Act 1987 (yet to commence).